TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

    .. attribute:: refold_source

-      If the value for a header in the ``Message`` object originated from a :mod:`~email.parser` (as opposed to being set by a program), this attribute indicates whether or not a generator should refold that value when transforming the message back into serialized form.
+      If the value for a header in the ``Message`` object originated kutoka a :mod:`~email.parser` (as opposed to being set by a program), this attribute indicates whether or not a generator should refold that value when transforming the message back into serialized form.
 The possible